amar-ox/smart-network-repository/examples/bgp.md

 # BGP "what-if" scenario
 Follow the steps below to run the example.

-1. Access the Neo4j console from a browser at http://localhost:7474
+1. Access the Neo4j console from a browser at http://localhost:7474.
+Use `neo4j` `12345` if prompted to connect.

 2. Run the following queries in the prompt:
 ```bash